ultraleap/Element/Language/ElementReferenceManual.md

 ```

 `struct` identifiers are also reserved within their local scope.
-Nested scopes in structs do not have this restriction and will shadow the constructor - this is not recommended.
+Nested scopes in structs do not have this restriction and will shadow the constructor although doing so is not recommended.
 ```
 struct MyStruct
 {